 As you map your route, take note of petrol station (or charging station) locations.
 You can create a list on Google Maps and other map apps in advance, saving you time while you're on the road.
 This will also help you prepare for any "dry spells" along your route where there are few petrol stations.

-Also, it's best to fill your ptank before the start of each leg of your trip, even if you're nowhere near empty.
+Also, it's best to fill your tank before the start of each leg of your trip, even if you're nowhere near empty.
 As a general rule of thumb, don't let your petrol tank fall below ¾ full.

 Anticipate the need for food